cakeslob/Remora-docs/docs/source/hardware/nucleo446.rst

 Firmware and Config
 ====================

-This firmware is specific to the Nucleo64 F446RE in combination with the classic grbl cnc shield as its default configuration.
+This firmware is specific to the Nucleo64 F446RE in combination with the classic  cnc shield as its default configuration.
 There are several versions of the firmware to match the possible communication and configuration hardware variants.
 For example, SPI Communication with a Static configuration, Ethernet Communication with SD Card configuration, etc.

 Communication Variants :
 -------------------------